Indian Constitution Questions Answers

 B

-The Attorney-General and the Solicitor General
+Attorney General and Solicitor General

 C